David Toko – Hawkes Bay Business Connector / Local Government

 Maitaki – Kia ora koutou

 My name’s David Toko.
-I grew up in Murihiku, born in Otago, and raised in North Cromwell.
-I’m currently the Business Connector with the Hawkes Bay Chamber of Commerce.
-What does it mean to be a Business Connector?
-Essentially, my role involves meeting with business owners of small and medium enterprises, typically businesses with under 50 employees.
-I sit down with them, much like this interview, to identify their aspirations and what success looks like for them.
-Through the Chamber of Commerce and my role, I assist and support them in their growth and journey.
+I grew up in Murihiku, born in Otago, and raised in Cromwell.
+I’m the Business Connector with Hawkes Bay Chamber of Commerce.
+I sit down with owners of small and medium enterprises, typically with under 50 employees, to identify their aspirations and what success looks like for them.
+Through the Chamber of Commerce, I assist and support them.

-I left school in ’93 and didn’t really find my calling until 2001.
-I started working for a company; I didn’t go to university.
+I left school in ’93 and didn’t find my calling until 2001.
 I honestly had no aspirations and didn’t know what I was doing.
-I was a bit of a repeater to start off with, but I ended up getting a job with a printing company.
-For people who aren’t familiar with the printing industry, it’s kind of dying out now, but think of newspapers—how they are made and produced.
-That’s what I did.
-I was a young 18-year-old father who needed a job.
-I played a lot of football and continued playing football.
-I just got a connection there.
+I was an 18-year-old father who needed a job.
+I played a lot of football and got a connection there.
 Somebody said, “Mate, you need a job.”
-So he dragged me along to his work.
-He was a printer, and I ended up being a printer.
+He dragged me along to his work, and I ended up being a printer.

-I didn’t finish my apprenticeship.
 After a couple of years there, I started learning more about myself, my strengths, and the skills that make me a great Business Connector.
-It’s probably just the ability to listen to what people have to say and take it on board without talking a lot.
-I struggle to talk; it’s definitely one of my weaknesses.
-I don’t open up very often, but just being able to empathize and understand people’s struggles, and having the ability to say, “If I don’t have the answer, I’ll go out and find it.”
-There’s nothing more genuine than telling people you don’t have the answer and being honest.
+It’s the ability to listen to what people have to say and take it on board without talking much; having the ability to say, “If I don’t have the answer, I’ll go out and find it.”
 That’s probably why I’m so successful at what I’m doing now.

 Seeking guidance from our kaitiaki Hiwa-i-te-rangi, we take a journey through our different aspirations, goals and dreams.
 This tohu acknowledges hard work, wisdom, the reach of ones goals and the desire that comes from this mahi.

-After about nine months with them, they really saw potential in me.
-This was in the electrical department—TVs, whiteware, all that sort of stuff.
+After about nine months, they saw potential in me.
 They said, “Would you want to be a proprietor one day?”
-I never thought of becoming a franchisee and owning my own business.
-So, I was like, “Yeah, what do I have to do?”
+I was like, “Yeah, what do I have to do?”
 They said, “Literally just keep doing what you’re doing now, and we’ll keep monitoring.
 We have what we call a proprietor training program.”
-It was about teaching me the systems, processes, logistics—how a product is loaded into the system, just everything.
-It was unbelievable.
-That’s really where I guess my business acumen started.
+That’s where I guess my business acumen started.
 So, I began there and moved down to Hastings.

 With adventure comes challenges as well as obstacles to overcome.
 We stand proud as we overcome these obstacles.
 This tohu draws inspiration from the Niho Taniwha and Aramoana patterns.
 We acknowledge reaching our destination and preparing ourselves for the many new adventures ahead.

-I keep telling everybody I haven’t gone to university.
-I haven’t got any fancy degrees.
-I still haven’t read them.
-All I’ve done is a diploma and an NZIM management certificate, but I haven’t gone to university.
-I just felt I didn’t have that path in me.
-I wasn’t going to go to tertiary education.
-I just got to know a little more about myself in this space.
-That’s really where I found my strengths and weaknesses—in retail sales and franchise operations.
-Then I just spent, I guess, the next 10 years there.
+I haven’t gone to university.
+All I’ve done is a diploma and an NZIM management certificate.
+I just got to know more about myself in this space.
+That’s where I found my strengths and weaknesses.

-Yeah, it was funny.
 I used to go into some stores, and they’d be going, “Oh my god, it’s the Grim Reaper.”
-If I turned up in a store, even if I was working in another store and I was asked, I’d say I’m in Hastings, and then I’d get a phone call saying I need to be down in Wellington to look at their panel reports.
-If I walked into that store and the proprietor saw me coming, he knew that he was in trouble.
 But I was always there to help him.
 I just said, “Hey mate, we need to have a look at things and see how we can turn them around.”

 These patterns represent bravery and being strong in the face of adversity.
 We strive to be persistent and positively challenge anything that threatens to alter, restrict, and put a barrier in the way of our desired pathway.

-That’s all I really did, and Sam came up to me the next morning and said, “You know, there was always one lesson that you were always going to have to learn, and that’s how to deal with customers.”
+Sam said to me the next morning, “There was one lesson you were always going to have to learn, and that’s how to deal with customers.”
 He loved how I took her aside into another room, deescalating the situation.
-I wasn’t taught this stuff; it was just kind of intuitive.
-The next part was finding a solution and keeping her from buying goods off another person.
 That was the customer service she was after.
 She really just wanted a little bit of a discount.

-You know, and that’s all it took.
-But that’s, I guess, my defining moment.
-If anyone’s gonna learn anything, it’s that some people have bad days.
-We all have bad days.
-You don’t have to wear it, and sometimes avoiding bad situations is not the way to tackle it.
-It’s just being honest and straight up, just saying, “How can we help?”
+That’s, I guess, my defining moment.
+Some people have bad days, and sometimes avoiding bad situations is not the way to tackle it.
+It’s just being straight up, just saying, “How can we help?”

 Here we are drawing inspiration from the Pūhoro pattern.
 The pūhoro is used here to represent the strength, speed and agility needed to move forward and accomplish ones goals.

-Well, that’s a funny one, because I’m a Business Connector now.
-Before I got into this role last August, I spent five years working.
-After retail, I left and went into QA—quoting, tendering, project management for a roofing/plumbing business.
-It’s a 50-year-old business based here in the Hawkes Bay.
-I took all my customer service skills and added quoting and tendering work to my skill set.
-I think you just have to have faith in what you’re doing and back yourself.
+Before I got into this role, I spent five years working in QA—quoting, tendering, project management for a roofing/plumbing business.
+I took all my customer service skills and added quoting and tendering work.
+You have to have faith in what you’re doing and back yourself.

 Everything I’ve done in my life has culminated to this point right now as a Business Connector.
 I can take all those skills and share what I still call dark arts.
-There are things that you will never be able to learn from books.
-Dealing with Jonathan at Massey University with the Bachelor of Retail, we’ve had discussions.
-I said there are things that you’ll never learn unless you do the hard yards because these are things that books can’t teach you.
+There are things that you’ll never learn unless you do the hard yards because these are things that books can’t teach you.

 Success, best mentioned in the whakatauki “Tūwhitia te hopo, mairangatia te angitū!”
 Feel the fear and do it anyway!